phase1geo/tke/doc/md/TKE User Guide/Themes/Option Detail Pane.md

 ![](assets/Theme-Bitmap.png "Theme Editor Bitmap Panel")

 On the right top is a preview of the image shown in actual size.

+Below the preview is the image transformation panel.
+With the buttons in the panel, you can move the image up, down, left or right.
+If your image contains transparent pixels on any side of the image, clicking the center button will automatically caused the image to be centered within the pixel viewer.
+Additionally, you can flip the image horizontally or vertically as well as rotate image by 90 degrees.

-Below the preview is the color chooser which allows you to change the color used in the image.
+Below the transformation panel is the color chooser which allows you to change the color used in the image.
 You can select a color via a standard color chooser or you can select a color swatch value.
 Below the color picker are selection tools for setting the pixel width and height of the image.

 If you already have a BMP file containing the image, you can click the “Import BMP Data” button, select the file in the file chooser, and the bitmap image will be displayed in the selected color.
+You can also export the current bitmap image to a file by clicking the "Export BMP Data" button and choosing a filename to save to.

 **Two-Color Bitmap Editor**